readthedocs/blog/new-build-specification.rst

 that need Node.js to compile their JavaScript sources, such as Jupyter extensions, and libraries with performance-critical code written in Rust or Go.

-We have often suggested our users to specify custom versions of non-Python dependencies `using conda <https://docs.readthedocs.io/en/stable/guides/conda.html>`_, to specify custom versions of non-Python dependencies, but again this requires learning another tool that might be unfamiliar for some projects.
+We have often suggested specifying custom versions of non-Python dependencies `using conda <https://docs.readthedocs.io/en/stable/guides/conda.html>`_, to specify custom versions of non-Python dependencies, but this requires learning another tool that might be unfamiliar for some projects.

 New ``build.os`` configuration
 ------------------------------